trufflesuite/webinar-episode-01/steps.md

 ## business logic

-Lets focus on the business logic of our smart contract now that we have the test, contract and migration pices in place
+Lets focus on the business logic of our smart contract now that we have the test, contract and migration pieces in place

 Our SimpleStorage contract should have:
   - [ ] a state, `storedData`.
 This is the location to store an integer value